paritytech/polkadot/roadmap/implementers-guide/src/node/utility/provisioner.md

 ## Block Production

 When a validator is selected by BABE to author a block, it becomes a block producer.
 The provisioner is the subsystem best suited to choosing which specific backed candidates and availability bitfields should be assembled into the block.
 To engage this functionality, a `ProvisionerMessage::RequestInherentData` is sent; the response is a [`ParaInherentData`](../../types/runtime.md#parainherentdata).
 Each relay chain block backs at most one backable parachain block candidate per parachain.
-Additionally no farther block candidate can be backed until the previous one either gets declared available or expired.
+Additionally no further block candidate can be backed until the previous one either gets declared available or expired.
+If bitfields indicate that candidate A, predecessor of B, should be declared available, then B can be backed in the same relay block.
 Appropriate bitfields, as outlined in the section on [bitfield selection](#bitfield-selection), and any dispute statements should be attached as well.

 ### Bitfield Selection